distbit0/distbit.xyz/_posts/2024-06-08-futarchys-back-convo.md

 >
 >This same design mistake was carried over into Augur and Amoveo.
 >
->In the [futarchys failure](futarchys_failure.md) document, I explain why combinatorial markets does not work as a prediction markets, using cryptoeconomic analysis.
+>In the futarchys_failure.md document, I explain why combinatorial markets does not work as a prediction markets, using cryptoeconomic analysis.
 >
 >What do I mean by reversible swap prediction markets
 >=================